 Medium growers fill gaps

-A striking combination of successional blooms finds ‘Penelope Pease’ near the front of the border with a carpet of creeping phlox (Phlox subulata cv., Z 3–8) at her feet and backed by the trio of pincushion flower (Scabiosa caucasica ‘Fama’, Z 4–9), Tatarian aster (Aster tataricus ‘Jindai’, Z 3–9), and false indigo (Baptisia australis, Z 3–9).
+A striking combination of successional blooms finds ‘Penelope Pease’ near the front of the border with a carpet of creeping phlox (Phlox subulata cv., Zones 3–8) at her feet and backed by the trio of pincushion flower (Scabiosa caucasica ‘Fama’, Zones 4–9), Tatarian aster (Aster tataricus ‘Jindai’, Zones 3–9), and false indigo (Baptisia australis, Zones 3–9).
 ‘Penelope Pease’ is a vigorous grower and welcomes division every few years.
 Plants tend to sprawl, which can be controlled by pinching shoots in late spring.

 Like ‘Penelope Pease’, ‘Sheffield’ is a strong grower and can be divided after a few years.
 It is guilty of producing weak stems, which can be remedied by early-season pinching.
-I, however, like the way my plant leans and contrasts with its supporting neighbors, ‘Spark’s Variety’ monkshood (Aconitum ‘Spark’s Variety’, Z 5–8) and Oriental fountain grass (Pennisetum orientale, Z 6–10).
+I, however, like the way my plant leans and contrasts with its supporting neighbors, ‘Spark’s Variety’ monkshood (Aconitum ‘Spark’s Variety’, Zones 5–8) and oriental fountain grass (Pennisetum orientale, Zones 6–10).

-A sport (mutated version) of ‘Sheffield’ known as Chrysanthemum ‘Cambodian Queen’ (Z 3–7) is a noteworthy but less common selection with a similar habit and pink blooms.
-Chrysanthemum ‘Venus’ (Z 4–9) is another comparable, softer pink to white cultivar that is more readily available.
+A sport (mutated version) of ‘Sheffield’ known as Chrysanthemum ‘Cambodian Queen’ (Zones 3–7) is a noteworthy but less common selection with a similar habit and pink blooms.
+Chrysanthemum ‘Venus’ (Zones 4–9) is another comparable, softer pink to white cultivar that is more readily available.

 Tall mums add variety